subvertnormality/mosaic/README.md

 ##### Elektron program changes

 **"Elektron program changes"** defaults off.
 By enabling this setting, your Elektron devices will automatically adjust their patterns to align with the corresponding song pattern in Mosaic.
 For instance, selecting song pattern one on Mosaic will trigger pattern one on your Elektron device, ensuring that both systems are perfectly in sync.
 This feature allows for a unified performance across your equipment, with each song pattern change on Mosaic mirrored by your Elektron devices.

+##### Elektron program change channel

+The **Elektron program change channel** setting determines which midi channel to send program change messages to.
+The default is 10 - same as on most Elektron devices.

 #### Parameter lock options